Aarya01Patil/Portfolio/README.md

 Open your browser and navigate to http://localhost:3000 Projects

-The portfolio features the following projects:
+The portfolio features dummy projects

-Project 1: [Description of project 1]
-Project 2: [Description of project 2]
-Project 3: [Description of project 3]
-Technologies Used
+Technologies Used:
 In addition to React.js, the portfolio uses the following technologies:

-React Router: For routing and navigation
 Redux: For state management
 Sass: For CSS pre-processing
 Webpack: For bundling and minification